handsonarchitects/blog/content/blog/2024/how-to-manage-your-time-as-software-engineer-5-practial-tips-and-tools/index.md

 During the Pomodoro we usually take a break after every session.
 We use this time to stand up, stretch, change the desk's position (from sitting to standing or back), drink coffee, and talk to our teammates.
 This way we get back to the next session with a fresh mind, ready to switch context and start working on a new task.

-During the deep focus sessions, breaks are less frequent but even more important.
+During the deep focus sessions, breaks are less frequent but even more important (unless we want to end our working day as a walking zombie).
 We noticed that taking breaks that change the environment (e.g., going for a walk) helps us to get back to the task with a fresh mind, new ideas, and most often new perspective on the problem at hand (but this is a material for a separate blog post).
 Also, don't forget to have a glass of water on your desk.
 We know that might sound simple, but we noticed that staying hydrated helps us stay focused and productive for a longer time.

 **Tooling**
 - A simple timer will do the job.